browser restore to workspace

 You can also install the configobj library (with pip) and directly download and use the main Python file.

 Run bws save to save the current browser windows, bws restore to restore the latest saved setup.
-Before restoring reopen the browser windows and select [Restore] as necessary.
+Before restoring using bws restore, reopen the browser windows and select [Restore] as necessary.

 Chrome needs to be configured to allow restoring by selecting “Continue where you left off”, in the settings menu.
 Firefox always seems to ask when a crash occured, but you can also explicitly set the preferences to “Show my windows and tabs from last time”

 The program keeps configuration defaults and restore information in (by default) ~/.config/bws in bws.ini resp. *.bws files.
-Multiple restore settings are kept (which might be a privacy issue for you), and bws list will show you which ones (with a date-time-stamp). bws restore can take an argument to select a specific “save”“
+Multiple restore settings are kept (which might be a privacy issue for you), and bws list will show you which ones are kept (with a date-time-stamp). bws restore can take an argument to select a specific “save”

 The config file allows to expand the patterns that are matched on where /proc/PID/exe points to, to identify the windows for which information needs saving.
 A minimum number of windows can be specified that are necessary for restoring (in the configuration file or on the commandline; the commandline overrules the configuration file).
-This minimum prevents saves of browser windows when a single window is open asking for confirmation to restore previously opened windows.
+This minimum prevents saves of browser windows when a single window is open, e.g. the one asking you for confirmation to restore all previously opened windows.

 I run bws from crontab file every five minutes like this:

 the --check only works if the file specified with --unlock-file exists.
-This defaults to /tmp/bws.restored (which is on a temporary filesystem).
+This defaults to /tmp/bws.restored (which is usually on a temporary filesystem, so will not be availalbe after restart, thus preventing further saves).

 - check windows position for multiple occuring same strings (assuming positions differ, this gives additional info for workspace determination)